KhushalPatil2003/task-manager/README.md

 cd basicNode

 npm install

-Start the backend:
+Start the backend :
 node app.js

-The API will run on:
+The API will run on :
 http://localhost:3000